Finding the Optimal IRT Design for Your Clinical Trial

 Teamwork

-Every study has a dedicated team advising on all aspects of protocol and study design, including Calyx subject matter experts (SMEs) in randomization, trial supply management, integrations, and reporting.
+Every study has a dedicated team advising on all aspects of protocol and study design, including Perceptive subject matter experts (SMEs) in randomization, trial supply management, integrations, and reporting.

 Each study’s randomization and trial supply expert, as well as its IRT project manager, remain in the dedicated study team until its closure, supporting the inevitable issues that sponsors face during the running of a trial.

-For sponsors who work with Calyx across many trials, we can extend the support to define standards that ensure consistency and reduce effort across their development programs.
+For sponsors who work with Perceptive across many trials, we can extend the support to define standards that ensure consistency and reduce effort across their development programs.

 Focus on Complexity